c-sanders/ImageOverlay/README.md

 ------------

 The majority of GIMP's functionality is implemented in the C Programming Language.
 To be more precise, this functionality is implemented within a C
-Library called libgimp.
+Library which is called libgimp.
 GIMP-Python is a Python module which provides a wrapper around this Library and in doing so, it provides Python bindings

 For the curious reader, more information about GIMP-Python can be found [here](http://www.jamesh.id.au/software/pygimp/).